ric2b/Vivaldi-browser/chromium/docs/website/site/blink/launching-features/index.md

 think incubation is finished.
 Ask your [spec mentor](/blink/spec-mentors) for help with this.

+If there is a relevant community for your specification, you should have evidence that you asked that community to discuss the latest specification for the feature and that either it has consensus or you tried to achieve consensus and took action on all actionable feedback.
+For example, if you're developing an extension to [CSS](https://drafts.csswg.org/), you should ask the [CSS WG](https://www.w3.org/Style/CSS/) to consider it and give feedback.
+If the relevant community decides not to discuss the feature, that doesn't necessarily block shipping.

 If your specification has more than a handful of open issues, consider labelling those issues such that it is clear which of them are editorial, which are asking for future enhancements, and which would require breaking changes that